buildkite/bash-parallel-example/Readme.md

 This repository is an example [Buildkite](https://buildkite.com/) pipeline for running a simple bash script in parallel across multiple agents, [script.sh](script.sh).

-The script simply prints some debug output with an inline image, some artifacts, and exits with a success code (0).
+The script simply prints some debug output and exits with a success code (0).

 ## License